-A study of regimes of the sea including fisheries, seabed mining, and coastal management zones.
+This course studies regimes of the sea including fisheries, seabed mining, and coastal management zones.
 The politics of ocean regulation will be examined with emphasis on the Third United Nations Conference on the Law of the Sea.
-The seminar will consider Law-of-the-Sea negotiations from three perspectives: 1) the development of international law; 2) the processes of international bargaining and negotiation; and 3) the decision-making processes associated with the formulation of maritime policies in individual countries.
+The seminar will consider maritime law from three perspectives: 1) the development of international law; 2) the processes of international bargaining and negotiation; and 3) the decision-making processes associated with the formulation of maritime policies in individual countries.

-This course examines the major theoretical approaches to comparative politics as well as the political histories of individual countries.
-It is designed to introduce students to a variety of themes central to this field, including state-society relations, state capacity, the role of institutions, nationalism, cultural/ethnic pluralism, political culture, and democracy.
+This course examines the major theoretical approaches to comparative politics, as well as the political histories of individual countries.
+It is designed to introduce students to a variety of themes central to this field, including state-society relations, state capacity, the role of institutions, nationalism, cultural or ethnic pluralism, political culture, and democracy.
 This course is a degree requirement.

-A comparative study of the revolutionary process focusing on the causes and political implications of revolutionary change.
-The conditions that influence the outcome of revolutions and the effects on the international system will be examined.
+This course offers a comparative study of the revolutionary process, focusing on the causes and political implications of revolutionary change.
+The conditions that influence the outcome of revolutions and the effects on the international system will also be examined.

-A study of political developments in the Middle East with particular attention to the contemporary era.
-The role of the Middle East in the international system will be assessed, especially security and economic dimensions.
+This course provides a study of political developments in the Middle East with particular attention given to the contemporary era.
+The role of the Middle East in the international system, especially in regards to security and economic dimensions, will be assessed.

 This course provides an in-depth analysis of political development in sub-Saharan Africa.
 It is designed to introduce students to the challenges African states have faced during the pre-colonial, colonial, and post-colonial eras.
 Particular emphasis is placed on how different countries have sought to develop strong institutions, democratic processes, and national integration in the context of scarce resources and civil conflict.

-An examination of the political institutions and forces of change in Russia and the Soviet successor states with particular attention to the difficulties of democratization, modernization, and capitalist transformation.
+This course offers an examination of the political institutions and forces of change in Russia with particular attention to the difficulties of democratization, modernization, and capitalist transformation.

-This course examines the trajectory of political development in Mexico from the twentieth century to the present.
-We will examine the Mexican revolution, the origins of the dominant party system, the transition to democracy and current prospects for democratic and economic stability.
+This course takes a look at the trajectory of political development in Mexico from the twentieth century to the present.
+We will cover the Mexican Revolution, the origins of the dominant party system, the transition to democracy and current prospects for democratic and economic stability.

-An examination of post-war politics in Japan focusing on political institutions, major political actors, and mass and elite political behavior.
+Students will explore post-war politics in Japan, focusing on political institutions, major political actors, and mass and elite political behavior.
 Special attention is paid to issues of modernization, the evolution of Japanese political practices and Japan’s changing democracy.

-An examination of realist, neorealist, neoliberal, globalist, constructivist, and normative theories of international relations and an inquiry into the relationship between theory and historical evidence.
+Students will explore and examine realist, neorealist, neoliberal, globalist, constructivist and normative theories of international relations and an inquiry into the relationship between theory and historical evidence.
 This course is a degree requirement.

-An examination of foreign policy in the U.S.S.R. and its successor states focusing on competing institutions within the foreign policy establishments, changing security preoccupations, and the difficulties of realigning regional and global relationships in a structurally changed international system.
+This course examines Russian foreign policy with particular focus on competing institutions within the foreign policy establishments, changing security preoccupations, and the difficulties of realigning regional and global relationships in a structurally changed international system.

-An analysis of the foreign policy of the People's Republic of China.
-Foreign policy-making and China's relations with other international actors will be examined.
+This course offers an analysis of the foreign policy of the People’s Republic of China.
+Foreign policy-making and China’s relations with international actors will be examined.

-This course examines security dynamics in four important regions of the world: West Europe, Latin America, East Asia, and the Islamic countries running from Northwest Africa to Southeast Asia.
-We address issues like military technology, war, diplomatic relations within the region, political economy, drug trafficking, and terrorism, among others.
+This course examines security dynamics in four important regions of the world: West Europe, Latin America, East Asia, and the Middle East.
+We address issues like conventional and nuclear forces, civil war, diplomatic relations between and within the regions, bureaucratic and electoral politics, and drug trafficking.

 This course focuses on how the law enforcement community has responded to the unprecedented increase in crimes and terrorist acts that cross international borders.
 The course examines those factors that have led to this increase in transnational crime and terrorism, the types of crimes that pose the greatest threat to lawful societies, the responses that have been developed to combat transnational crime, and the extent to which transnational crime threatens the national security interests of the United States and the world community.